pyeve/eve/CONTRIBUTING.rst

     tox

 Please note that you need an active MongoDB instance running on localhost in order for the tests run.
-Also, be advived that in order to execute the :ref:`ratelimiting` tests you need a running Redis_ server.
+Also, be advised that in order to execute the :ref:`ratelimiting` tests you need a running Redis_ server.
 The Rate-Limiting tests are silently skipped if any of the two conditions are not met.